exonum/exonum-doc/src/advanced/round-robin-spec.md

 1. *required* The algorithm should be common for all nodes, that is, all nodes having actual assets-blockchain state should receive identical nodes order after executing Round Robin.
 2. *required* The algorithm should essentially depend on factors that are not under the influence of some node (or some predefined nodes).
 For example, the correct algorithm should not depend on a `prevblockhash`, because such hash is directly defined by the leader node from the previous height.
 3. *desirable* Order of nodes should differ from one height to another.
-That property eliminates possibility that byzantine nodes would state in blocks all the time (multiple bysantine nodes one after another).
-If order would be changed for every height byzantine nodes would be randomly interspersed with fair nodes.
+Due to this property, byzantine nodes would not follow one after the other in a series but would be randomly interspersed with fair nodes.

 ## Round Robin details